-Fourth place goes to “12345678,” which is perhaps thanks to people who put in a little more effort into creating their passwords—but nowhere near enough.
-Other popular passwords include “qwerty,” which might feel great to type and like you’re a speed demon, but you can’t choose a password that’s literally the name of the most common keyboard in North America.
+Fourth place goes to “12345678”, which is perhaps thanks to people who put a little more effort into creating their passwords, but of course nowhere near enough.
+Other popular passwords include “qwerty”, which might feel easy to type, but you can’t choose a password that’s literally the name of the most common keyboard in North America.

 There are various other combinations of sequential numbers starting with “1” all the way up to “9” too, but you can bet that hackers try all of these combinations first.

 People who use the most common passwords are also likely to use the same ones for various sites.
 If someone gets into a part of your server, what’s next?
 They might try banks and other online sites where more valuable data is stored.

 Surprisingly, there is also some new common passwords that have popped up in recent times.
 These include “baseball”, “dragon”, and “football”.
 “Mustang” is another fresh entrant, however, they’re largely overshadowed by classics like “letmein” (let me in), “abc123”, and “111111”.

 Rounding out the list is “shadow” and “123123”.
 Some people may have thought they were savvy with “access”, “master”, “superman,” or “Michael” too.
 And as for “696969”?
 Well, let’s hope that’s just a sign that there are a lot more teens at least trying to protect their information online – although they need to try a bit harder!